ratwolfzero/hopalong_python/README.md

 Two-pass algorithm with separate calculation of:

-- The spatial extent of the attractor trajectory (first pass)
+- The spatial extent of the attractor trajectory (first pass).

-- Direct mapping of the sequentially generated floating point values ​​in continuous space to a discrete image while tracking the number of pixel hits to display the density map (second pass)
+- Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to display the density map (second pass).

 Just-in-time (JIT) compilation supported by a low complexity code structure.